Should Medical Liens be part of Health Care Providers billing practice

 The attorneys of Adler Giersch, PS encourage health care providers to establish well-functioning procedures for the filing of statutory medical liens in patient cases where a balance is pending for treatment related to personal injuries.

-Just as PIP insurance coverage must pay the providers “reasonable and necessary” charges, a properly filed lien will provide for payment of the provider’s services, provided the liens do not exceed 25% of the total recovery by the patient
+Just as PIP insurance coverage must pay the providers “reasonable and necessary” charges, a properly filed lien will provide for payment of the provider’s services, provided the liens do not exceed 25% of the total recovery by the patient.

-If the insurance company for the tortfeasor (the “third party insurer”) receives a copy of the lien, more often than not the third party insurer will take steps to assure the payment of the provider’s lien.
+If the insurance company for the tortfeasor (the “third party insurer”) receives a copy of the medical liens, more often than not the third party insurer will take steps to assure the payment of the provider’s lien.
 However, no matter what agreement there may be between the third party insurer and the attorney and patient for payment of a provider balance, the third party insurer will remain responsible for payment of the lien, assuming there is a valid lien on the claim.
 Under these circumstances, firm and persistent pressure on the third party insurer progressively up the chain of command will result in payment.
 A properly filed lien is enforceable, allows for attorney’s fees and costs, and thus third party insurers will ultimately pay.
 Well-functioning lien filing procedures in the billing departments of treatment providers provide confidence and leverage to the accounts receivable personnel in the collecting of treatment costs.

 Finally, the assurance of the payment of provider balances in personal injury matters can rest with the patient’s advocate who has a reputation for ensuring that their client’s healthcare expenses are paid in full at the conclusion of a claim.
 The attorneys of Adler Giersch, PS have always committed themselves to the principal of the providing its clients with the highest degree of legal representation with integrity and ensuring that their financial obligations to their health care providers are satisfied at the conclusion of their claim.